nigelp/Zentara-Code/docs/subagent-tool-overview.md

 ## Summary

-The subagent tool is your primary weapon for **parallel task execution** across all modes in Roo Code.
+The subagent tool is your primary weapon for **parallel task execution** across all modes in Zentara Code.
 Unlike Orchestrator mode's sequential approach, subagents excel at **independent, simultaneous processing** of well-isolated subtasks.

 **Key Takeaways:**
 - Use for **independent, parallel tasks**